Save a Spot - 5 Star Icacos Tour

 Puerto Rico is an archipelago made up of about 143 islands, cays, and islets.
-Just like Hawaii is the major island of the islands of Hawaii, Puerto Rico is the major island of the islands of Puerto Rico.
-The largest islands consisting of Puerto Rico, Vieques, Culebra, along with the islet of Old San Juan, are the only ones inhabited.
+The largest islands consisting of Puerto Rico, Culebra, Vieques, the islet of Old San Juan, are the only islands inhabited.
 The offshore islands, cays, and islets are all unique, offering visitors the more natural side of Puerto Rico and possibly the last true “virgin islands” experience in the Caribbean.
 Vieques & Culebra are truly special, just ask anyone who’s been there.
-The well known Islet of Old San Juan is a destination every traveler ought to visit.
+The well-known Islet of Old San Juan is a destination every traveler ought to visit.

 There’s no denying the beaches on the main island of Puerto Rico are beautiful, but the beaches of Vieques & Culebra are pure perfection.
 The rest of the islands and cays offer seclusion and lush green landscapes with little to no development – that true “island life” feel Caribbean dreams are made of.
 IslandsofPuertoRico.com now PuertoRicoTravelGuide.com was the first website to bring the most complete guide to the offshore treasures of Puerto Rico.
 We consider them among the top treasures of Puerto Rico and we just had to share them with the world.

 We’ll start our list with the best islands and cays to visit.
 There are various tour operators that offer excursions to these offshore treasures.
 In some of the towns, there are businesses offering boat and kayak rentals so you can go and explore the cays and islets on your own.

 We’ve included a map at the bottom of this page of Puerto Rico Islands, Islets, and Cays that are most enjoyable, easily accessible, and popular among tourists.

 Best Day Trips to Islands of Puerto Rico